-1. Install Java Development Kit

-2. Successfully compile a sample Java program and generate Javadoc documentation for the program.
+- 1. Install Java Development Kit. - 2.
+Successfully compile and debug a sample Java program and generate Javadoc documentation for it.

 Instructions:

 This lab exercise requires a laptop with an Internet connection.
 Once you have completed the exercises in this document, you will submit it for grading.
 You should legibly write your name at the top of this lab handout.